nashvail/blog/src/pages/blog/pseudo-classes/index.md

 ![Fig. 15 — a:only-child selections](./images/17.png)

 I had a friend who was never his mother’s favorite, and he was an only child.
-Just wanted to plug that in there, anyways, notice that in contrast with `\*-of-type` selectors we are no longer numbering types, but children, starting of course from 1 (and not 0).
-When compared with `only-of-type,` the anchor element in section 3 is not selected as its parent (`ul`) has 3 children therefore even though it (the anchor element in level 3) is an `only child of type ‘a’` of its parent, its not the only child, there are 2 \`li`s as well.
+Just wanted to plug that in there, anyways, notice that in contrast with `*-of-type` selectors we are no longer numbering types, but children, starting of course from 1 (and not 0).
+When compared with `only-of-type`, the anchor element in section 3 is not selected as its parent (`ul`) has 3 children therefore even though it (the anchor element in level 3) is an `only child of type ‘a’` of its parent, its not the only child, there are 2 `li`s as well.

 ## Child pseudo-class #2 :first-child
 <br/>